-H860007.
-3D Printing.
-(SF 1050) 3D printing uses plastic or other materials to build a three-dimensional (3D) object from a digital design (including 3D Pen Creation).
+H 860 6 CREATE A WEB SITE, BLOG OR APP - Design a simple web-site, blog or app for providing information about a topic related to youth.
+Include an explanation of why the entry was created.
+Any current website, blog, or app development platform is accepted such as Google Sites, iBuildApp, Wix, etc. If the website, blog or app isn't live, include all files on a flash drive in a plastic case.
+All entries must be uploaded to a thumb drive or entries can be uploaded to a cloud streaming service and exhibitors MUST provide a hard copy QR code for viewing.
+Exhibitors should test their codes or links on several devices to check for permissions for public viewing.
+H 860 7 3D PRINTING - 3D printing uses plastic or other materials to build a three-dimensional object (3D) object for a digital design (including 3D Pen Creation).
 Youth may use original designs or someone else's they have re-designed in a unique way.
 Exhibits will be judged based on the motivation and/or problem identified.
 For example, 3D objects printed as part of the design process for robot or other engineering project.
-Must include design notebook that addresses the following questions:

-- 1. What was the motivation for your design or the problem you were solving with your design?
-I.e., Is your item a functional or decorative piece? - 2.
-Please include a picture of original design, citation of designer/website or if design is completely original (you created it using CAD software), then state that it's original.
+Must include design notebook that addresses the following questions: 1) What was the motivation for your design or the problem you were solving with your design? i.e. Is your item a functional or decorative piece; 2) Please include a picture of original design, citation of designer/website OR if design is completely original (your created it using CAD software), then state that it's original.
 If item was not completely original, indicate what you did to the original design to modify it to better meet the design problem stated in #1 above.
-If its design was modified multiple times, please indicate what change was made with each modification, and what prompted the need for the change.
-I.e., I printed it and the design was too fragile, so I resliced the print to make thicker external walls or have a denser infill. - 3.
-Define your process for designing/printing.
-What software and/or hardware was used (indicate type of 3D printer or if item was created with 3D pen)? - 4.
-What materials were selected for your project? - 5.
-If your final design has any moving parts, define how you determined appropriate allowance in your design. - 6.
-Identify any changes that you would make to improve your design.
+If item was modified multiple times, please indicate what change was made with each modification, and what prompted the need for the change, i.e. I printed it and the design was too fragile, so I resliced the print to make thicker external wall, or to have denser infill; 3) Define your process for designing/printing.
+What software and/or hardware was used (indicate type of 3D printer or if item was created with 3D pen); 4) What materials were selected for your project; 5) If your final design has any moving parts, define how you determined appropriate allowance in your design; 6) Identify any changes that you would make to improve your

-H860008.
-Maker Space/Digital Fabrication.
-(SF 1050) This project is a computer generated projected created using a laser cutter, vinyl cutter, heat press or CNC router.
-Vector or 3D based software such as Corel Draw or Fusion 360 would be an example of an appropriate software used to create your finished project.
-Project should include a notebook with the following:

-- 1. What motivated you to create this project?

-- 2. Software and equipment used

-- 3. Directions on how to create the project
+H 860 8 MAKER SPACE/DIGITAL FABRICATION - This project is a computer-generated project created using a laser cutter, vinyl cutter, heat press or CNC router.
+Vector or 3D based software such Corel Draw or Fusion 360 would be an example of an appropriate software used to create your finished project.
+Project should include a notebook with the following: 1) What motived you to create this project; 2) Software and equipment used; 3) Directions on how to create the project; 4) Prototype of plans; 5) Cost of creating project; 6) Iterations or modifications made to original plans; 7) Changes you would make if you remade the project.

-- 4. Prototype of plans

-- 5. Cost of creating project

-- 6. Iterations or modifications made to original plans

-- 7. Changes you would make if you remade the project